Website Design for Fence Companies

 A fence business is really four businesses under one roof.

 Residential cedar, ornamental iron, commercial and chain link, specialty work.
 Different customers, different search behavior, different sales cycles, different page treatments.
-Every demo above has a dedicated page for each of the categories you actually do, and on the $550 plan we keep adding more service-specific pages over the 6 months as the search data tells us where the gaps are.
+Every site I build has a dedicated page for each of the categories you do, and on the $550 plan we keep adding more service-specific pages over the 6 months as the search data tells us where the gaps are.

 🪵